Political overview since Kyrgyz independence

 Political parties in the republic are highly personified.
 People tend to vote for a person rather than for the party’s ideology or program.
 Accordingly, the political parties focus on their list of candidates which they constitute out of people enjoying popularity and influence among the population.
 Similarly, most politicians do not regard political parties as much more than a vehicle to get into the Parliament.
 One of the results is the existence of more then hundred political parties in the republic.

 Social Democratic Party (SDPK)

-The Social Democratic Party of Kyrgyzstan (SDPK) was founded in 1993 by Abdygany Erkebaev, who was replaced by Amazbek Atambayev as its chairman in 1999.
+The Social Democratic Party of Kyrgyzstan (SDPK) was founded in 1993 by Abdygany Erkebaev, who was replaced by Almazbek Atambaev as its chairman in 1999.
+After Atambaev was elected President he had, in accordance with Kyrgyz law, to distance himself from the party and Chynybay Tursunbekov became the party’s chairman.
 The party formed a coalition with the larger El Party in preparation for the February 2005 parliamentary elections.
-The SDPK emphasizes a socially oriented development, economic revival and has been a great pleader for the establishment of a parliamentary system.
+The SDPK emphasizes a socially oriented development, economic revival and has been a great proponent of the establishment of a parliamentary system.
 The party played an important role in the Tulip Revolution of 2005 and in large-scale public protests against the Bakiev government in April and November 2006.
 Prominent members are Roza Otunbayeva the interim President from April 2010 until December 2011 and the current President of Kyrgyzstan Almazbek Atambayev.
-Because the party is one of the few parties in Kyrgyzstan that genuinely calls for a liberal democracy, it has good ties with the west.
-The party is said to have contacts with the Socialist International (SI), but it does not have any status within the SI.
-The SDPK came in second in the parliamentary elections of 2010 gaining 26 seats.
-They formed a coalition with the Respublika Party and the Ata-Zhurt Party.
+The party has contacts with the Socialist International (SI), but it does not have any status within the SI.
+The SDPK came in first in the 2015 parliamentary elections and gained 38 seats in parliament.

 Chairperson: Omurbek Tekebayev